-Hydraulic cylinder leaks will become noticeable, as you have to replace the oil in your machine more frequently, this leads to increases in operating costs, which is the last thing your business needs.
+Hydraulic cylinder leaks will become noticeable, as you have to replace the oil in your machine more frequently, which leads to increases in operating costs, which is the last thing your business needs.
 Oil is an expensive commodity and hydraulic products, especially hydraulic cylinders, rely heavily on oil as the engine to make them operate.

 How do I Stop These Leakages?

-The cheapest and simplest solution is to invest in a bottle of “Hydraulic Stop Leak”, this is a useful plasticizer that is used to prevent hydraulic fluid mixing in with the contents of the opposing region/reservoir.
+The cheapest and simplest solution is to invest in a bottle of “Hydraulic Stop Leak”, this is a useful plasticizer that is used to prevent hydraulic fluid from mixing in with the contents of the opposing region/reservoir.
 The stop leak material will act as a permanent seal on the hydraulic cylinder, to close up any previous gaps or cracks inside.
 The seal will also be able to retreat hydraulic fluid, which is great for ensuring you get a longer-lasting effect.

 There are other ways you can prevent leaks from occurring in the future, such as good temperature control.
 By keeping your cylinders cool, ideally below 85 degrees Celsius (185 degrees Fahrenheit), you will greatly reduce the possibility of any leaks.
-Even a one-time exposure to temperatures above this can damage the seals and rubbers with your hydraulic cylinder, this can lead to future leaks.
+Even a one-time exposure to temperatures above this can damage the seals and rubbers with your hydraulic cylinder, which can lead to future leaks.

-Investing in a cylinder with high-quality connectors is vital to prevent leakages, cheap and short-life connectors will have a noticeable difference to high quality, branded cylinder components, and connectors.
+Investing in a cylinder with high-quality connectors is vital to prevent leakages, cheap and short-life connectors will have a noticeable difference from high-quality, branded cylinder components, and connectors.
 When leakages occur due to poor connectors, operational managers can often be hesitant to allow time for repairs.
 Maintenance is costly, and these kinds of businesses generally cannot afford a prolonged length of downtime, if the hydraulic cylinder is still creating results, managers will generally choose to keep the machine running, just because it costs less.

-For those who are looking for a permanent solution to minimize and perhaps even eradicate the problems of hydraulic cylinder leakages, it is recommended that you look into purchasing the highest quality of cylinder.
+For those who are looking for a permanent solution to minimize and perhaps even eradicate the problems of hydraulic cylinder leakages, it is recommended that you look into purchasing the highest quality cylinder.

 Whatever your needs are, whether you need to minimize the amount of space your cylinder takes up, or you need several hundreds of tonnes of pressure in your cylinder, we suggest that you check out the range of our products here at Riverlake Hydraulic.

-We cater for companies large and small, for all operating needs.
+We cater to companies large and small, for all operating needs.
 If you need help working out what type of hydraulic cylinder you require, feel free to contact us by phone or email here https://riverlakeco.com/contact-us/

 To view our range of products that are on offer, please visit the following link https://riverlakeco.com/products/